 The sharp claws of the last monster standing were about to reach her neck.
 The young warrior-woman wasn’t worried about her own death, but knew that if the longko died—of if they did something worse to her—the whole community would suffer.
-The longko was the community’s representative before the Ñuke Mapu, the Mother Land.
+The longko was the community’s representative before the Ñuke Mapu, the Mother Land, and their destinies were entwined.
 If the longko suffered, the Land suffered and, as result, the people inhabiting that Land would also suffer.

 Her life was of little importance in the great scheme of things, but the longko’s life was invaluable.